-In its second phase, the program will provide training on media sustainability and audience engagement tracks, three months of one-on-one mentorship, as well as emergency funds of up to $10,000 for media organizations in Lebanon.
+In its second phase, the program will provide training on media sustainability and audience engagement tracks for journalists and newsrooms, three months of one-on-one mentorship, as well as emergency funds of up to $10,000 for media organizations in Lebanon.

 The program includes the following core components: